-A DEM with elevations varying from 181 to 1044 m derived from SPOT data has been used as a contaminated sample, while a manually derived DEM obtained from aerial photogrammetry has been regarded as the ground truth.
+Abstract: The widespread availability of powerful desktop computers, easy-to-use software tools and geographic while a manually derived DEM obtained from aerial photogrammetry has been regarded as the ground truth.
 That allows a direct performance comparison for the methods with real errors.